-- Encourage staff, Members and partners to speak up on suspected wrongdoing as soon as possible in the knowledge their concerns will be taken seriously and investigated appropriately, including respecting confidentiality. - To provide staff with guidance on how to raise concerns. - To reassure staff they can raise genuine concerns without fear of reprisals, even if you are mistaken.
+- Encourage staff, Members, contractors and partners to speak up on suspected wrongdoing as soon as possible in the knowledge their concerns will be taken seriously and investigated, including respecting confidentiality. - Tell you how to raise concerns. - Reassure you that you can raise genuine concerns without fear of reprisals even if you are mistaken.